bumblebee-guild/dkp-bid-view/README.md

 all Lua regular expressions which can be hard to change for someone unfamiliar with them, though.
 I am thinking of a better way to create patterns.

+### Bid Button

+The addon comes with a Bid button.
+When bidding is open one can use it to bid for the current item.
+It sends a chat message to /raid, /party or /say, depending the current status of the player.
+The sent message can be controlled in the AddOns settings.

 ### My DKP Status

 As the screenshots show the addon will try to display your character's current DKP.
 It